enclustra/hart-software-services/README.md

 At power up, the Ethernet PHYs located on the Mercury+ MP1 module are in power-down mode.
 The HSS reconfigures the INT#/PWDN# pin of the DP83867IS Ethernet PHY for interrupt functionality and releases the PHYs from power-down mode.

-### DDR memory initialisation

-The provided MSS configuration enables ECC functionality for the MSS DDR memory.
-The entire DDR memory is initialized with zeroes to prevent from ECC errors.
-DDR memory initialisation increases boot time for about 25 seconds.

 ### Peripheral reset

 Pin 12 of MSS bank 4 controls the reset signal of following peripherals: